 There are many different types of nest box bedding that chicken keepers use.
-There’s no right or wrong one, you just have to find the one that suits your birds needs or preference for the type of next boxes you have.
+There’s no right or wrong one, you just have to find the one that suits your bird’s needs or preference for the type of nest boxes you have.

 Nesting material is important, if your hens scratch around in their nesting box and kick all the bedding out you’re going to have broken eggs.
-The kind of nesting boxes you have are also important.
-If they are semi enclosed for privacy, such as a wooden box with a hole for entry there is a less chance your birds will kick out their nest material.
+The kind of nesting boxes you have is also important.
+If they are semi-enclosed for privacy, such as a wooden box with a hole for entry there is less chance your birds will kick out their nest material.
 Shredded burlap partially covering the entry hole is also helpful.